CommerceExperts/searchhub-docs/docs/smartquery/setup.rst

         docker run -d --name=smartquery-service -e SH_API_KEY=<YourS3cr3tAPIkey> -P commerceexperts/smartquery-service:${SMARTQUERY_VERSION}

+      **Troubleshooting**

+          - The container won't start, if you forget to specify the API key.
+          - Should you attempt to access a non-permitted tenant/channel (due to an incorrect API key, for example), you will see an error message similar to: `update failed: FeignException: status 403 reading QueryApiTarget#getModificationTime(Tenant); content: {"message":"Invalid authentication credentials"}`
+          - Enable debug logging, in order to obtain more information concerning internal activities.
+Activate this using the following docker startup parameter `-e JAVA_OPTS="-Dlog.searchhub.level=DEBUG"`

     .. tab:: PHP Client

       See the 'bash' tab about how to start the docker container.